-In the Spring of 1946, American GI’s cut the phone lines in Nagoya and raped every women they could get their hands on, including children as young as ten.
-At another city, US soldiers broke into a hospital and spent their time raping over 70 women, including one who had just given birth.
+In the Spring of 1946, American GI’s cut the phone lines in Nagoya and raped every woman they could get their hands on, including children as young as ten.
+In another city, US soldiers broke into a hospital and spent their time raping over 70 women, including one who had just given birth.
 The mother’s infant was flung to the floor and killed.

 Had Allied occupation commander, Gen. Douglas MacArthur, spent even half the time on stemming rape as he spent censoring news from Japan or running down real or imagined Japanese war criminals, the attacks would have been curtailed.
 But, like his opposite in Europe, Gen. Eisenhower, he did not.

 As an American historian, John W. Dower acknowledged:

 “Once you recognize that soldiers rape–including ‘our’ guys, our fathers, uncles, grandfathers, sons, husbands, boyfriends, grandsons–then you understand the tremendous resistance [by authorities] to recognizing mass rapes during wartime as the atrocity it has always been and still is.